TobleMiner/blinkekatze-firmware/README.md

 ## Additional dependencies

-Within the python venv provided for esp-idf a version of opencv-python for python3 (cv2 API) must be available.
+Within the python venv provided for esp-idf a version of pypng and numpy for python3 must be available.
-It can be directly installed through pip (`pip3 install opencv-python`).
+The dependencies can be directly installed through pip (`pip3 install -r requirements.txt`).

 # Usage